Best Psychiatric-Mental Health Nurse Practitioner Programs in Ohio

 Online Learning - Visit Website

-Franklin University's Post-Graduate Psychiatric Mental Health Nurse Practitioner Certificate provides a comprehensive pathway for experienced nurses to specialize in mental healthcare.
-Designed for working professionals, this 32-credit, 24-month online program prepares nurses to diagnose and treat mental health conditions across all age groups.
-With a competitive tuition of $670 per credit hour and built-in clinical hours, students can earn their certification while balancing work and life commitments.
-The program culminates in a clinical residency and prepares graduates to take the ANCC certification examination, addressing the critical nationwide shortage of mental health providers.
+Franklin University's Post-Graduate Psychiatric Mental Health Nurse Practitioner Certificate offers experienced nurses a focused path to mental health specialization.
+This 32-credit online program spans 24 months and includes built-in clinical hours, preparing graduates to diagnose and treat mental health conditions across all age groups.
+With no GMAT/GRE required and CCNE accreditation, students pay $670 per credit hour while balancing work commitments.
+The program culminates in clinical residency and eligibility for ANCC certification, addressing critical shortages in mental healthcare.

 - 32 Credit Hours